huntabyte/bits-ui/sites/docs/content/components/accordion.md

 If you're planning to use the `Accordion` component throughout your application, it's recommended to create reusable wrapper components to reduce the amount of code you need to write each time.

-For each invidual item, you need an `Accordion.Item`, `Accordion.Header`, `Accordion.Trigger` and `Accordion.Content` component.
-We can combine these into a single `MyccordionItem` component that makes it easier to reuse.
+For each individual item, you need an `Accordion.Item`, `Accordion.Header`, `Accordion.Trigger` and `Accordion.Content` component.
+We can combine these into a single `MyAccordionItem` component that makes it easier to reuse.

 ```svelte title="MyAccordionItem.svelte"
 <script lang="ts">